AndrewBarker0621/U-Net-for-HuBMAP/README.md

 + *Train_efficient_sampling.ipynb*

 The whole network contains U-Net structure, self-attentive mechanism and some reference to ResNet structure.
 The above constructions make the whole network more suitable for image segmentation and learning.

+Considering that some of the comments and results in the original code are in Chinese, here is an appropriate translation, which can be appropriately referred to.